isomerpages/cpib-corp/_careers/Corrupt Practices Investigation Officer (CPIO).md

 <p><strong><em>Training and Peer Support Network</em></strong>
 </p>
 <p>You will start your journey with our Corrupt Practices Investigation Officer
-(CPIO) Programme.
+(CPIO) training programme.
 This training, which comprises a hybrid of residential and non-residential components, will equip you with the relevant knowledge and skills to perform your duties.</p>
 <p>In this course, you will learn the principles of corruption and criminal